 BS Degree Program Mission, Educational Objectives & Student Outcomes

-The primary mission of the undergraduate program in Computer Science is to provide a high quality undergraduate educational program.
+The primary mission of the undergraduate program in Computer Science is to provide a high-quality education.
 To this end, the department continually seeks to strengthen the faculty and the curriculum to ensure that students are well prepared for careers in the evolving field of Computer Science.

-The department periodically assesses and evaluates the BS curriculum for consistency with each student outcome and educational objective with the goal to ensure that each student outcome can be attained.
-This regular evaluation is used to identify program weaknesses, put improvements in place and re-evaluate the effectiveness of those improvements; resulting in continuous improvement of the program.
+The department periodically assesses and evaluates the BS curriculum for consistency with each student outcome and educational objective with the goal of ensuring that each student outcome can be attained.
+This regular evaluation is used to identify program weaknesses, put improvements in place, and re-evaluate the effectiveness of those improvements, resulting in continuous improvement of the program.
 This assures that our students receive a high-quality education.

 Departmental Mission Statement